-- your insured amount less any offsets, - 85% of your Pre-Disability Salary (less any offsets),where 75% is paid as income to you and 10% is paid as a superannuation contribution (directly to your Super Savings - Corporate Accumulation account), and - the maximum level of Income Protection cover available of \$360,000 per annum.
+- your insured amount less any offsets, - 75% of your Pre-Disability Salary (less any offsets), and - the maximum level of Income Protection cover available of \$360,000 per annum.

 The total claim payment period for any one illness or injury is limited to your Benefit Period.